Click “Confirm” to login to your existing account or create a new account.

 If a session receives multiple oral or poster session allocations, session conveners can retroactively mark up to two abstracts as “Highlighted” per each additional session during the scheduling period if needed.

 AGU has agreements with select cooperating societies.
-If you are a member of one of the below societies the AGU membership requirement for first authors will be waived.
+If you are a member of one of the below societies, the AGU membership requirement for first authors will be waived.
 Abstract fees will still apply.
-Also note that you may be a first author on more than one abstract if one of those abstracts is for the Education, GeoHealth, or Science and Society sections or for a COVID-19 session.

 American Astronomical Society (AAS)